dev2games/developer-educational-resources/README.md

 https://www.safaribooksonline.com/

-https://www.humblebundle.com/ (They ocassionally have tons of programming book sales)
+https://www.humblebundle.com/ (They ocassionally have tons of programming book sales for low prices)

 https://www.packtpub.com/mapt (Never used them but they have a ton of books)